This one year course is designed to provide a basic foundation in horse care.

-- Safe and effective work practices in land based industries
+• Safe and effective procedures in land-based industries

 A choice of either: